 Before the beginning serve in each new game, the server is required to announce the score in sets.
 One should announce their score first and then the opponent’s score.

-One set consists of six games; the first person to win six games wins the set.
+One set consists of six games; the first person to win six games and be 2 games ahead wins the set.

 Scoring the Match